chrokh/toow-old/chapters/subtype-polymorphism.md

 class Dog : Animal {}
 ```

-Which of the following lines will compile and which ones will not?
+1. Which of the following lines will compile and which ones will not?
-Explain why.
+2. Explain *why* each line will or will not compile.

 ```csharp
 var a1 = new Cat();